yaraberkelmans/upgraded-fortnight/README.md

 This project was carried out for the Agent-Based-Modelling course at the University of Amsterdam in 2026.

 To run all plotting scripts, you need access to the data.
 The data is available upon request by emailing: ruben.lanjouw14@gmail.com.
 The ZIP file is not included on GitHub because of its size (530 MB compressed).
+This is needed for the PLOTS and OFAT.

 ## How to run it.
 ### Step 1.
 Setup Venv